RNA virus: Double-stranded RNA viruses

 The double-stranded (ds)RNA viruses represent a diverse group of viruses that vary widely in host range (humans, animals, plants, fungi, (Note: The majority of fungal viruses are double-stranded RNA viruses.
 A small number of positive-strand RNA viruses have been described.
 One report has suggested the possibility of a negative stranded virus.) and bacteria), genome segment number (one to twelve), and virion organization (Triangulation number, capsid layers, spikes, turrets, etc.).
 Members of this group include the rotaviruses, which are the most common cause of gastroenteritis in young children, and picobirnaviruses, which are the most common virus in fecal samples of both humans and animals with or without signs of diarrhea.
 Bluetongue virus is an economically important pathogen that infects cattle and sheep.
 In recent years, progress has been made in determining atomic and subnanometer resolution structures of a number of key viral proteins and virion capsids of several dsRNA viruses, highlighting the significant parallels in the structure and replicative processes of many of these viruses.

 Mutation rates

 RNA viruses generally have very high mutation rates compared to DNA viruses, because viral RNA polymerases lack the proofreading ability of DNA polymerases.
 The genetic diversity of RNA viruses is one reason why it is difficult to make effective vaccines against them.
-Retroviruses also have a high mutation rate even though their DNA intermediate integrates into the host genome (and is thus subject to host DNA proofreading once integrated), because errors during reverse transcription are embedded into both strands of DNA before integration.
+Retroviruses also have a high mutation rate, even though their DNA intermediate integrates into the host genome (and is thus subject to host DNA proofreading once integrated), because errors during reverse transcription are embedded into both strands of DNA before integration.
+HIV itself has the highest mutation rate out of any microorganism known by far, with an estimated mutation rate as high as 4.1 × 10^{−3} substitutions per base pair.
 Some genes of RNA virus are important to the viral replication cycles and mutations are not tolerated.
 For example, the region of the hepatitis C virus genome that encodes the core protein is highly conserved, because it contains an RNA structure involved in an internal ribosome entry site.